abhinavda/SearchApp/README.md

 Django is high level python web framework which is used by developers to provide services.

 # Results:
 A working webapp is hosted on AWS.
-It can be found on http://bit.ly/2ksZlYc
+It can be found at http://bit.ly/2ksZlYc

 # Use cases: